 Community Based Children’s Mental Health Wraparound Programs

-You can get this help through one of three programs: Children’s Mental Health Initiative (CMHI), Children’s Mental Health Wraparound (CMHW), or the Money Follows the Person - Psychiatric Rehabilitation Treatment Facility (MFP-PRTF).
+You can get this help from one of three programs: Children’s Mental Health Initiative (CMHI), Children’s Mental Health Wraparound (CMHW), or the Money Follows the Person - Psychiatric Rehabilitation Treatment Facility (MFP-PRTF).

 These are voluntary programs in which you choose to participate.
 The goal of the programs is to help you keep your child at home and your family intact.
 These programs are about you and your child.
 You will identify your child’s and family’s strengths and needs.
 You’ll get help finding support to meet those needs.

 - Your child must be at least age 6 and under age 18.